dzhang314/my-markdown-docs/notes/topology.md

 In other words, a set is closed if and only if its complement is open.
 Because taking complements is an involution (i.e., $X \setminus (X \setminus A) = A$ for all $A \subseteq X$), the converse is also true: a set is open if and only if its complement is closed.

-Note that, in topology, **"open" and "closed" are not opposites!** It is possible for a set to be both open and closed, and it is also possible for a set to be neither open nor closed.
+Note that, in topology, **"open" and "closed" are not opposites!** It is possible for a set to be both open and closed, and it is also possible for a set to be neither.
 In fact, there is a special name for sets that are both open and closed.

 :::::: card
 ::: card-header